textpattern/textpattern.github.io/development/index.md

 ### Back-end plugins

-Admin-side plugins provide site administrators and designers the ability to alter the [administration](/administration/) UI and/or functionality in some way.
+Administration-side plugins provide site administrators and designers the ability to alter the [administration](/administration/) UI and/or functionality in some way.

-Admin-side plugins often make use of the [Extensions administration region](/administration/extensions-region).
-In other words, if an admin-side plugin is designed to provide a user with special preferences, search mechanisms, functional controls, and so forth, they would be made available on their own sub-panel under the **Extensions** region.
+Administration-side plugins often make use of the [Extensions administration region](/administration/extensions-region).
+In other words, if an administration-side plugin is designed to provide a user with special preferences, search mechanisms, functional controls, and so forth, they would be made available on their own sub-panel under the **Extensions** region.

-* [Admin-side plugin tutorial](/development/admin-side-plugin-tutorial) - A basic tutorial to get acquainted with the tricker kinds of plugins to build.
+* [Administration-side plugin tutorial](/development/administration-side-plugin-tutorial) - A basic tutorial to get acquainted with the tricker kinds of plugins to build.

 ## Register your plugin developer prefix